Last updated April 12, 2022

 - Mailing it to the address above (but it must arrive during the registration period.)

 - Accommodation Requests: City Council is asking people who seek accommodations – such as for a disability or language assistance – to make the request at least three business days before the accommodation is needed.
 This online form can be used to make requests to access council’s public facilities, services or programs, including council meetings, council committee hearings, and ward events that include council members.

 - Contact council staff member Anne Tillie at 216-664-4539 or at firstname.lastname@example.org for other ways to get assistance.

-Below is a screenshot of the public comment registration form, showing the required fields.
+Below are screenshots of the public comment registration form, showing the required fields.